apache/stanbol/indexing/dbpedia/README.md

 ## Index:

-### (1) Initialise the configuration
+### (1) Initialize the configuration

-The configuration can be initialised with the defaults by calling
+The configuration can be initialized with the defaults by calling

     java -jar org.apache.stanbol.entityhub.indexing.dbpedia-*-jar-with-dependencies.jar init